Oak House

 About

-Oak House in West Bromwich is a delightful half-timbered yeoman farmer's house built about 1620 with brick additions at the rear built in the 1650s as the family wealth and status grew.
+Oak House in West Bromwich is a delightful half-timbered yeoman farmer's house built about 1620 with further extensions in the 1630s and fashionable brick additions at the rear built in the 1650s as the family wealth and status grew.

 The Turton family who are associated with the house at this time were yeoman (posh farmers) and nail makers; later expanding to be money lender, making loans to impoverished royalist gentry after the English Civil War.